 “I was peeking.”

-Once permitted access to our sight again, we found ourselves facing the three men as the tallest of them – who I guessed must be the leader of their merry gang, judging by how the others deferred to him – locked the door.
-His voice was surprisingly genteel when he said, “It was thought best for your arrival to be as discreet as possible.
+Once permitted access to our sight again, we found ourselves facing our captors as the tallest of them – who I guessed must be the leader of their merry gang, judging by how the others deferred to him – locked the door.
+His voice was surprisingly genteel when he said: “It was thought best for your arrival to be as discreet as possible.
 My young associate here has quite the talent for-”

 “-showing off?”
 I supplied.

 “What did he do to all those people?” demanded Peggy.